FAQ

 Please click on the buttons below to review files from the Blue Skies Q&A Session #1.

 (Slides do not include questions asked on call.
-For questions asked on call, please view the Summary Document below.)
+For questions asked on call, please view the Summary Document.)

 Q&A Session #2 for the 2025 Competition was held on January 23, 2025 for teams who submitted a Notice of Intent prior to the event.